 Season to Visit

 At such a high elevation, the road to Paradise opens depending on how much snow was received that winter.
-However, the road usually opens at the end of June/beginning of July.
+However, the road usually opens at the end of June/early July.
 Trails begin to clear of snow around then, but in early August there was still some snow on the trail for Skyline Loop.

 The road to Paradise will usually close around November.
 Check specific closures on the official Mount Rainier website.

-Now that we know how to get to the trailhead for Skyline Loop, amenities available, and the best season to visit, let’s hit the trail!
+Now that we know how to get to the trailhead for Skyline Loop, the amenities available, and the best season to visit, let’s hit the trail!

-Hiking the Skyline Loop Trail - Paradise
+Hiking the Entire Skyline Trail Loop

 The Skyline Trail – Paradise truly is a wonderfully marked trail in Mount Rainier beginning at the Paradise Jackson Visitors center.
 We opted to look around the visitor center after our hike to hopefully get ahead of the crowds on the trail.